 Throughout the remaining eight days of the festival, many other subgenres are covered with something for every horror fan’s taste including supernatural, werewolf, and slasher flicks.
 One evening focuses on zombie films with The Odd Family: Zombie on Sale from South Korea about a family that adopts a stray zombie and Mutant Blast from Portugal, a post-apocalyptic action zombie comedy.

 The eclectic programme also includes the world premiere of the US film, The Assent, which tells the tale of a single father who suspects his son is possessed and enlists an exorcist to rescue him from an evil presence.
 Directed by Pearry Teo, this film is being billed as possibly the scariest film at the festival and sounds like it’s definitely worth a watch.

 Another unique entry at the festival is the Canadian film Making Monsters which recently won the Best Horror Feature Film award at Shriekfest and has its Canadian debut at TAD.
 Directed by Justin Harding & Rob Brunne, the film tells the story of a couple known for producing scary prank videos that have the tables turned on them when they visit a friend’s countryside home.
-Look for our full review of Making Monsters, coming soon.
+Follow the link to check out our full review of Making Monsters.

 Other features of the festival worth noting include collections of international and Canadian short films and closing night feature, Come to Daddy, starring Elijah Wood as a man whose trip to visit his estranged father turns into a dark, wild ride.
 The festival includes many more features including some making their world debut.
 A full schedule can be found at the TAD website.